 This one has eyes so I’m going to pretend it doesn’t exist.

 The cyberdemon is probably the most famous monster of the games, and although it is more known for its boss fight than the quality of its design, I really do like it.
-In particularly, I love its head.
+In particular, I love its head.
 It’s got a hammerhead shark’s eye placement!
 I can’t believe they let it have something that goofy!
 It’s amazing!
 Look how cute it is!

 I kinda hate the Doom 3 cyberdemon.
 It’s a bit of a mess, honestly, a hard to read mass of pink and green.
 I don’t particularly like how the helmet interacts with the head, or the rest of the cyborg parts for that matter.
 I appreciate what they were going for, and I do love parts.
 The spikes on the shoulders are really cool, looking like they’re covered in flesh.